What is Memphis Design Style and Why It Is Back

 Memphis Design Style Characteristics

 The Memphis Design style is a retro aesthetic that opposes brutalism and post-war architecture, interiors, and product design.
-In this manner, the Memphis Design style lends the streamlined geometry of art deco design and the electric colors of day-to-day objects.
-Memphis Milano is often described as kitschy and tacky because it is characterized by bright colors, geometric shapes, strong patterns, stripes, clashing hues, abstract designs, and plastic laminate.
+In this manner, the Memphis Design style lends the streamlined geometry of Art Deco design and the electric colors of day-to-day objects.
+Memphis Milano is often described as kitschy and tacky because bright colors, geometric shapes, strong patterns, stripes, clashing hues, abstract designs, and plastic laminate characterize it.

 Why Is Memphis Design Style Back?